subquery/documentation/docs/run_publish/ipfs.md

 This guide works through how to publish a local SubQuery project to [IPFS](https://ipfs.io/) and deploy it on our hosting infrastructure.

-Hosting a project in IPFS makes it available for all all and reduces your reliance on centralised services like GitHub.
+Hosting a project in IPFS makes it available for all and reduces your reliance on centralised services like GitHub.

 ## Requirements